Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 - Include collision detection using the frame bounding box technique.
 - Detect when the ship collides with either meteors or debris.
-- (If `removefromparent` has been covered) once the ship collides with objects, make the object disappear from the scene.
+- Once the ship collides with objects, make the object disappear from the scene.
 Debug the frame of the objects to make the collision as realistic as possible.

 <!-- > -->